microsoft/MLOpsTemplate/src/workshop/documents/part_3.md

     > Action Items:
     > - Navigate to the repo if not already there by running ```cd PATH_TO_REPO``` with the proper path to the cloned location.
-    > - Run following command to create a new branch named `yourname-dev`
+    > - Run the following command to create a new branch named `yourname-dev`
     ```bash
     git checkout -b yourname-dev
     ```